-Magnetosphere – A magnetosphere is that area of space, around a planet, that is controlled by the planet’s magnetic field.
+Magnetosphere – A magnetosphere is the area of space, around a planet, that is controlled by the planet’s magnetic field.
 The shape of the Earth’s magnetosphere is a distorted sphere as a result of being blasted by solar wind.

-Photosphere – The photosphere is the lowest layer of the sun’s atmosphere — the innermost layer we can observe directly.
+Photosphere – The photosphere is the lowest layer of the Sun’s atmosphere — the innermost layer we can observe directly.
 The term photosphere means “sphere of light” and is the layer where most of the sun’s energy is emitted.
 It takes about eight minutes for sunlight from the photosphere to reach Earth.

 Satellite drag – Drag is a force on an object moving through a fluid (air).
 It acts opposite to the direction the object is travelling and slows the object, in this case a satellite.

 Solar cycle – The solar cycle is an approximately 11-year cycle experienced by the Sun.
-During the cycle, the Sun’s stormy behavior builds to a maximum, and the Sun’s magnetic field flips, the Sun then settles back down to a minimum before another cycle begins.
+During the cycle, the Sun’s stormy behaviour builds to a maximum, and the Sun’s magnetic field flips, the Sun then settles back down to a minimum before another cycle begins.

 Solar flare – A solar flare is an intense eruption of electromagnetic radiation in the Sun’s atmosphere.
 Flares occur in active area and are often, but not always, accompanied by coronal mass ejections and other solar phenomena.
 The occurrence of solar flares varies with the solar cycle.

 Solar maximum – Solar maximum is the regular period of greatest solar activity during the Sun’s 11-year solar cycle, during which a large numbers of sunspots appear.